 - Brand: The headset you buy must be of the proper brand.
 Turtle Beach, Razer, Corsair, Astro are some of the best gaming headset brands that you can trust.
 Also, it’s better to use proprietary brands.
 A PS4 with a Playstation Headset might be more worthy than some other headset brand.

-- Features: This is the most important things, You should get the features that you’d want.
+- Features: This is the essential things.
+You should get the features that you’d want.
 There are many features.
-The prime feature is Connectivity, Wired, and Wireless.
+The original element is Connectivity, Wired, and Wireless.
 Other sub features could be a software optimization, surround sound, RGB LEDs, retractable microphone, etc. These features add value to your purchase.

 What makes a Headset Outstanding?